rubblecoder/MtgDeckBuilder/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Included Packages

+LESS Styles - The global style sheet, and all component style sheets import the variables stles sheet located at src/assets/css/variables.less

+[Bootstrap 4](http://getbootstrap.com/docs/4.0/getting-started/introduction/) has bee included.
+Other styles that can be included can be found at: http://getbootstrap.com/

+[ngx-bootstrap](https://valor-software.com/ngx-bootstrap/#/getting-started#installation-instructions) has been included.
+Other styles that can be included can be found at: https://valor-software.com/ngx-bootstrap/#/